Zk2u/cynosure/README.md

 # Cynosure

 A group of high performance, lightweight datastructures mostly optimized for usage in single-threaded async executors, but some structures can be used elsewhere.
-Zero dependencies.
+Zero dependencies by default.

 The crate is split into `site_c` and `site_d`. `site_c` are single-thread only, and `site_d` primitives work across multiple threads.